Brewery & Taproom

 • Pints & Growlers •

-In the summer of 2013, we began brewing high-quality, handcrafted ales in the pre-prohibition era bottling house on the east side of downtown indianapolis.
-Since then, we’ve released more than 30 unique small-batch beers, launched a series of bourbon barrel-aged beers and won statewide brewing awards to boot.
+In the summer of 2013, we began brewing high-quality, handcrafted ales in the pre-prohibition era bottling house on downtown Indianapolis’ east side.
+Since then, we’ve released more than 30 unique small-batch beers, launched a series of bourbon barrel-aged beers and won statewide brewing awards.
 Our brewery taproom is a place for the craft beer loving community to come together and for local artists to display their work, perform and collaborate.

-Our seasonal beers come out on draft and in limited release bottles all the time and they go fast.
+Our seasonal and special release beers available on draft and in limited release bottles and cans.
 Indiana City beer can be found on tap and on shelves at select locations around Indy.
 We take great pride in Indianapolis and work hard every day to add to the growing beer scene found here.

 - Indianapolis Monthly Magazine